StarRocks/starrocks-connector-for-apache-flink/docs/content/connector-source.md

 ### Common parameters

-The following parameters apply to both the Flink SQL and Flink DataStream reading methods.

 | Parameter                   | Required | Data type | Description                                                  |
 | --------------------------- | -------- | --------- | ------------------------------------------------------------ |
 | connector                   | Yes      | STRING    | The type of connector that you want to use to read data.
 Set the value to `starrocks`.                                |